SukandVM/IndustriAI/README.md

 Specifics of this data were already provided above.
 Apart from Social Media Sentiment ,the other two fields require a pre - existing prediction model based on traditional data.
 To give an example , Geolocation Data assigns stability scores based on customer city.
 For this we need to collect the credit score data for that particular city.
-We have used a Kaggle Dataset (https://www.kaggle.com/datasets/parisrohan/credit-score-classification?select=train.csv )
+We have used this particular Kaggle Dataset (https://www.kaggle.com/datasets/parisrohan/credit-score-classification?select=train.csv )

 In order to resolve missing data problems, kindly use the preprocessed data present in the repository.